Open Culture Guidelines

 - All elements being placed on the street clearly labeled

 - All programming with names of artists, musicians, guests

 - Permittee must own or obtain the necessary intellectual property rights to publicly perform material (e.g., a song, a play).
 For example, to perform “New York New York” the permittee must obtain a license from BMI.
 (For more information about music licenses, see https://repertoire.bmi.com;https://www.ascap.com/repertory#.)

-- As of March 22nd, 2021, the event is limited to 200 people pursuant to Executive Order
+- The event is limited to 500 people pursuant to State guidelines.

 - Unreasonable noise as defined by the NYC Noise Code 24-218

 - Stages exceeding 120ft sq and over 2 feet in height.